particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 {{!-- END do not edit content above, it is automatically generated --}}

-- On the M SoM, Pin RGBR (PA[30]) has a 10K hardware pull-up in the module because it's a trap pin that controls the behavior of the internal 1.1V regulator.
+- On the M-SoM, Pin RGBR (PA[30]) has a 10K hardware pull-up in the module because it's a trap pin that controls the behavior of the internal 1.1V regulator.
 This does not affect the RGB LED but could affect your design if you are repurposing this pin as GPIO.
 You must not hold this pin low at boot.

 ### Boot mode pins